Navigating Deep Directory Trees¶

 ln –s /cms01/data/puf-free/VERICRED/2019 v2019

-Now you can use the symlinks named “v2019”, “in” “pride-n-joy” instead of the longer real directory names.
+Now you can use these names in your commands instead of the longer real directory names:

 If you’re repeatedly working in several directories and don’t need to open multiple windows to look at them simultaneously, these commands allow you to switch rapidly between them.
 They use a “stack” data structure.
 Think of a stack as a pile of plates in a cafeteria.
 When you want one, you usually take the one from the top.
 Then a fresh one is exposed.
 You’ve “popped” a plate from the stack.
 If you “push” three plates onto the stack, then the stack is deeper.
 You can access the top plate easily, but in this case you can also get at the third plate down.